Montana Body Donation Program

 If any internal organs have been harvested for organ donation the MBDP must decline the donation because we must have a complete donor for educational purposes.
 If organs have been harvested we also cannot complete our long-term secondary preservation.

 Next of kin of the person donating should call a pre-determined local funeral home for initial care of the donation.
 The funeral home will then contact the MBDP.

 Upon death, the next of kin should call a pre-determined local funeral home which will handle inital care of the donation.
 The funeral home will then contact our program and arrange for transport to the MBDP if within 250 miles of the Montana State University campus.
 Donations outside of this radius will need the local funeral home to arrange transport to a funeral home within the 250 mile radius, which can then arrange for transport with the MBDP.
 The donor's estate or next of kin pay the additional cost, if any, of transporting the remains more than 250 miles.

 Yes.
 We prefer that people wishing to donate complete the Declaration of Consent form before death; however, in the event this is not possible, the next of kin can complete and submit the Next of Kin Consent form for acceptance of the donation after death.
 This needs to be done as soon after death as possible.

 What choices do I and my family have in regard to final disposition of my remains after the anatomical study is complete?

 Donors and families have 3 choices for final disposition of the donor after the anatomical studies are complete:

-- Remains will be buried in a shared plot and coffin, without a named stone, in the Bozeman City Cemetery, at no expense to the donor's estate or next of kin.
-Names are not included on the gravestone to protect the privacy of the individual donors.
-The simple gravestone acknowledges the donors' gifts to medical education.
+- The remains will be buried in a shared plot and coffin, without a named stone, in the Bozeman City Cemetery, at no expense to the donor's estate or next of kin.

 The Declaration of Consent form is not a binding document.
 The form may be revoked by contacting our program and stating your wishes.